magepages/mpdocs/docs/size-chart/index.md

 ![](https://i.imgur.com/br9go6o.png)

 - Also, you can add more sizechart info into product query by Mageplaza Size Chart extension.
-You can see the right corner and go to `Doc > Query > product`.
+You can look at the right corner and go to `Doc > Query > product`.

 ![](https://i.imgur.com/LUE5YsU.png)